-In addition, the Project will change the existing character of the neighborhood., which is distinctly rural.
-Every other property on this street has a single family home that is one-story on parcels of .5 acres, with houses ranging in size between 1,000 and 1,200 square feet.
+The Project violates both the spirit and the letter of the agreement and the Zoning Code.
+The Project will change the existing character of the neighborhood., which is distinctly rural.
+Every other property on this street has a single family home that is one-story on parcels of .5 to 2 acres, with houses ranging in size between 1,000 and 1,200 square feet.
 Most have small family farms that include sheep, goats, chicken, pigs, cows, and horses.
-In contrast, the proposed Project will include four main houses of 3,139 square feet, over two stories, with accessory units being 1,008 square feet.
+In contrast, the proposed Project will include four main houses of 3,518 square feet, over two stories, with accessory units being 1,130 square feet.
 The Project buildings will be massive compared to the existing homes.
 The Project will house 37 people on 2 acres, or nearly double the population currently living on West Hearn.
+Currently, West Hearn Avenue houses approximately 100 people on 33 acres (excluding the Project site), or about 3 people per acre.
+The Project's population together with the existing Hearn House, will be over 50 people on approximately 3 acres, which amounts to a density of 16.7 people per acre - more than 555% greater density than the rest of the neighborhood.